jgehrcke/gipc/docs/index.rst

   processes.

 - Child process creation and invocation is done via a thin wrapper around ``multiprocessing.Process``.
-On Unix, the libev event loop is re-initialized in the child before execution of the target function.
+On Unix, the gevent's state and the libev event loop are re-initialized in the child before execution of the target function.

 - On POSIX-compliant systems, gevent-aware child process monitoring is based on libev child watchers (this affects ``is_alive()`` and ``join()``).